Court of Owls: DC Rebirth

 In Nightwing (vol. 4), Lincoln March addresses the Parliament of Owls as they decide to cast aside their connection to the Court of Owls in Gotham and don black owl masks.
 As March begins to preach his new role in the Parliament, he is killed by the Raptor, who reveals that both he and the Parliament agree that March's own desires began to become a hindrance to them and they needed a clean path to Nightwing.
 Dick Grayson has finally re-obtained his secret identity and has returned to the role of Nightwing.
 He willingly works for the Parliament to bring them down from the inside; they are wary of and suspect Grayson's true intentions, but they do not know that their leverage over him has been resolved.
 To keep him in check, the Parliament partners him with the Raptor to aid in his missions.

 In the 2017 storyline Dark Nights: Metal, it is revealed that the Court of Owls were predominately a cult that worshiped Barbatos, a dark god associated with bats who hailed from the Dark Multiverse beneath the DC Multiverse.
 A cell of members ambush the Justice League and offer Batman as the key to open up the Dark Multiverse, but are killed by The Batman Who Laughs and his Robins.

-In Doomsday Clock, the remaining representatives of the Court of Owls are among the villains who meet with the Riddler to discuss the Superman Theory.

-During the period referred to as the "Ric Grayson Saga" (Nightwing vol. 4, issues 50-77), following the brain injury that gave Dick amnesia, it was revealed that this amnesia was the work of the Court of Owls in an attempt to finally get Dick to join them.
-His memories are altered and he relives his darkest days as his friends and allies work to free him.
+Dick Grayson is shot in the head by KGBeast, causing him to sustain amnesia and assume the name Ric.
+His amnesia was in part caused by the Court of Owls in an attempt to finally get Dick to join them.
+Dick's memories are altered and he relives his darkest days as his friends and allies work to free him.